 If you’re a coffee-lover, Vietnamese robusta beans will fill you with unspeakable joy.
 There’s the succulent taste, the surge of caffeine, and, of course, the delightfully low price.
 But then you go back home and you find yourself drinking twice the amount of coffee as you were before — and it’s still not enough.
-Vietnamese coffee is a hard habit to kick.
+The strength of Vietnamese coffee is hard to match.

 At some point in Vietnam, you’ll probably end up with a horror-show meal after a comical misunderstanding involving a lot a gestures and maybe an impromptu game of charades.
-But those meals are the exception nowadays, because most people working in tourism-related jobs can speak at least a bit of English.
+But those meals are the exception nowadays as most people working in tourism-related jobs can speak a conversational level of English.

 When you arrive in Vietnam, take note of how many people show their skin to the sun.
 Almost nobody does.
-The sun in Vietnam is lethal, and it will burn you in minutes.
+The sun in Vietnam is lethal, and it can burn you in minutes.
 You’ll never catch a Vietnamese person sunbathing.
-It’s partly to do with their preference for pale skin, but also because they’re wary of skin cancer.
-Foreigners learn their lesson quick in Vietnam.
-It’s not fun being in a hot country with a miserable sunburn.
+It’s partly to do with their preference for paler skin – but also because they’re wary of skin cancer.
+Foreigners learn their lesson quick in Vietnam as it’s no fun being in a hot country with a miserable sunburn.

-If you grew up in the West, shouting for your server is a quick way to get ostracized in any social setting.
+If you grew up in the West, shouting for your server is a quick way to get ostracised in any social setting.
 In Vietnam, it’s expected.
 Many servers won’t come to your table unless you holler for them.
-It’ll feel wrong at first, but if you want a second helping of spring rolls, take in a deep breath and shout “Em ơi!”
-It’s not rude.
+It’ll feel wrong at first, but if you want a second helping of spring rolls, take in a deep breath and shout, “Em ơi!”
+It’s not rude, we promise.

 Everything takes five minutes in Vietnam.
 In reality, everything takes much longer.
 Vietnamese people will tell you five minutes for three straight hours just to get you to leave them alone.
 If anyone ever says your bus is five minutes away, grab a seat and open your book.
 You’ll be waiting a while.